danielgaskell/scc/doc/symbos.md

 A SymbOS executable is divided into three memory segments.
 For console apps written with normal libc functionality, it is not generally necessary to think about this, but many SymbOS system calls make important distinctions between memory segments:

-1. **Code**: Contains code and globals (unless manually placed into a different segment - see below).
+1. **Code**: Contains code and globals (unless manually placed into a different segment---see below).
 Can contain up to 64KB of code and data.
 2. **Data**: Stores data that must not cross a 16KB page boundary.
 This is required by many system functions, particularly those dealing with text or image data, so SCC places string literals in this segment by default.
 Can contain up to 16KB of data.
 3. **Transfer**: Stores data that must be relocated to the upper 16KB of address space so it can be accessed by (mainly) the desktop manager.
 Most data structures relating to desktop windows and controls should be placed here.
 Can contain up to 16KB of data.